paukstelis/Octoprint-Cancelobject/README.md

 This plugin allows the user to interactively cancel objects in gcode based on comment tags added by the slicer.
 See below for instructions for specific slicers.
+### New version 0.4.2, 07/2020
+* Remove case sensitivity for `@Object` tags.
+* Improvements to absolute extrusion tracking.
+* Read object information from SuperSlicer object comments.
+This includes object centers so these no longer have to be calculated on the fly.

 ### New version 0.3.0, 02/26/2019
 * Gcodeviewer integration.
 Objects are tagged wtih an orange dot in the Gcodeviewer and can be cancelled directly.
 * Improved tracking of absolute extrusion distances.
 It is still recommended to use relative extrusion distances in your slicer.